Today’s Wonder of the Day was inspired by E. E Wonders, “Just how warm is lukewarm” Thanks for WONDERing with us, E!

 Do you have a big test at school today?
-If so, you might not be very excited about school today.
+If so, you might be dreading it.
 Or is today the day that your class is having a party?
-If that’s the case, then you’re probably very excited about school today.
+If that’s the case, then you’re probably excited!

 You can also find recipes that will tell you to mix one part room-temperature water with two parts boiling water to make lukewarm water.
 If you run warm water on your wrist and it feels slightly warmer than your body temperature (but not hot), then that’s probably close to lukewarm.

 Lukewarm can also be used to describe a person’s attitude toward something.
 If you’re not strongly for or against something, your feelings toward it may be called lukewarm.
 Maybe you’ve seen a movie you didn’t particularly like or dislike.
 Perhaps you don’t love or hate sweet potatoes.
 People can feel lukewarm about many things.
 Most people could use the word to describe how they’re feeling at one time or another.

 Can you think of a time you felt lukewarm?
 Have you ever used the word to describe temperature?
 Lukewarm is a common descriptive word—and now you know exactly what it means!